Bristows trainee recruitment

 “Awesome” three-month secondments to Google are common.
 Indeed, client secondments are a major selling point, with over three-quarters of respondents doing one.
 Other destinations include Capgemini, GSK and a “clinical AI company”.
 “Ultimately, every firm has work that pays the bills and work that’s genuinely interesting and exciting,” one insider says.
 “Luckily we get a lot more of the latter.”

 The London office is said to be “a little cramped”, though the grade II listed 100 Victoria Embankment gaff has an “amazing” exterior and “a great view” over Blackfriars Bridge and the Tate Modern.
-“Sitting in an open plan area is very much the exception and most of the internal offices are pretty comfortable,” one spy explains.
+“Outside looks amazing, splendid, grand, wonderful.
+Inside is a normal office with a small selection of biscuits” says one.
+“Sitting in an open plan area is very much the exception and most of the internal offices are pretty comfortable,” mentioned another recruit.
 “The client meeting rooms are nice and light with reasonable snacks and coffee facilities.
 Internal meeting rooms and social areas are a bit ropey and there’s some very bizarre artwork in places.”
-There is also no canteen, though, and Bristow toilers do not have access to the gym or roof terrace in the building.
-There is, however, a café that’s shared with other businesses in the building’s atrium.
+There’s also no canteen and Bristow toilers don’t have access to the gym or roof terrace in the building (a bugbear for some).
+There is, however, a café that’s shared with other businesses in the building’s atrium which sells coffees, pastries, cakes and sandwiches.

 Deadlines